conjur-cookbooks/conjur/OFFLINE.md

 conjurize is a good tool for assigning Conjur identity to one-off instances, but we recommend using [Host Factory](https://developer.conjur.net/reference/services/host_factory/) for assigning host identity at scale.
 Host Factory allows you to exchange secure tokens for host identity in specific layers.
 Hosts assume any permissions of the layers they enter.

 To prepare hosts for Host Factory, it is best to bake the installation and configuration of  packages required for Conjur host identity.
-Conjur configuration is set up in the base image you use to launch VMs from, whether you use Amazon AMIs, VMWare, etc. In this pattern, the only steps that need to be run on machine launch are 1. assigning identity and 2. finalizing Conjur configuration.
+Conjur configuration is set up in the base image you use to launch VMs from, whether you use Amazon AMIs, VMware, etc. In this pattern, the only steps that need to be run on machine launch are 1. assigning identity and 2. finalizing Conjur configuration.

 *Example: Bake a base image with Conjur packages and configuration:*